 The name is a mouth full.
 So are the cookies.
-Browned butter macadamia nut white chocolate chip cookies.
+Browned butter, white chocolate macadamia nut cookies.
 What’s not to like?

-The recipe is different from the original tollhouse cookie recipe because it uses browned butter, which is made ahead and cooled.
-It also uses white sugar and molasses instead of half white sugar and half brown sugar.
+To make these cookies the ultimate white chocolate macadamia nut cookies, we use browned butter, which is made ahead and cooled.
+We also use white sugar and molasses instead of half white sugar and half brown sugar.
 Brown sugar is actually made from combining white sugar and molasses, so this is pretty similar, it’s just a little easier and less expensive.
 There is no added salt, because we use salted butter instead of buying unsalted butter.
 We also doubled the vanilla, which improves the flavor.
 After the dough is mixed, it is refrigerated overnight.
-This improves the taste and texture of the cookies.
+This improves the taste and texture of the white chocolate chip cookies.
 We have listed the brands for all the ingredients because ingredients are everything, and we have found that these brands give superior results.
 If we are going to spend time making something we want it to be the best.
 While looking for the best ingredients, we discovered that many companies that care about quality also care about sustainability.
 We had made a huge dent in our carbon footprint just by eating better.

 We measure all the ingredients by weight instead of volume.
 This is much more accurate and much easier, once you get used to it.
 The inaccuracies from using measuring cups and measuring spoons can easily lead to failure when baking.
 Different brands of flour and sugar will be different when measured with measuring cups, and not all measuring cups are accurate either.
 But measuring by weight is the same every time.
 So, to encourage measuring by weight, all the measurements are given in grams.
 That might sound like a problem, but I can tell you it’s actually so much easier to use a scale and measure in grams.
 You will thank me later.
 Put the bowl on the scale – zero it – add the first ingredient – zero it – add the next – etc. Just be careful not to go over the amount, because it can be tricky taking things out of the bowl.
 The measurements in grams are all easy numbers to remember, making it possible to make the cookies without looking at the written recipe.
 Also, there will fewer bowls and no measuring cups and spoons to clean up.